fperesadilo/DronePathfinder/README.md

         Return the best path and its fitness
 ```

+Here, **elitism** refers to a strategy where the best-performing individuals (paths) from one generation are directly carried over to the next generation without undergoing crossover or mutation.
+These elite individuals represent the highest fitness solutions found so far and are preserved to ensure that the best solutions discovered are not lost in subsequent generations.

+Elitism helps maintain the overall quality of solutions across generations by preventing the algorithm from losing the best-performing paths due to crossover or mutation operations that might inadvertently reduce their fitness.

 ## Testing and Validation
 In this project, I implemented a testing and validation framework to ensure the correctness and robustness of my algorithms.
 Here is a brief summary: